Cord Cutting Guides, News, and Reviews

-Charter and Fios get mixed marks when it comes to customer service.
+Spectrum Internet and Fios get mixed marks when it comes to customer service.
 Unfortunately, your experience as a customer will likely depend on your local office more than the company as a whole.
-Fios is slightly better to deal with in our experience, especially as Charter has been undergoing some growing pains since merging with two other large providers in the past year (Time Warner Cable and Bright House Networks).
+Fios is slightly better to deal with in our experience, especially as Spectrum Internet has been undergoing some growing pains since merging with two other large providers in the past year (Time Warner Cable and Bright House Networks).

 Both companies have also gotten in trouble with local governments in New York for failing to expand their networks in a timely fashion as agreed in local franchise areas.

-Fios and Charter offer two options for installation: self-installation and professional installation.
+Fios and Spectrum Internet offer two options for installation: self-installation and professional installation.

-If you’re a TV fanatic, Charter has some great bundles in the cable channel department — particularly for sports.
+If you’re a TV fanatic, Spectrum has some great bundles in the cable channel department — particularly for sports.

 Fios has channels that should satisfy most casual viewers.
-Just be sure to compare your “must-have” channels to Charter before you make the call.
+Just be sure to compare your “must-have” channels to Spectrum TV before you make the call.

 Looking for a quick answer here?
 How about this: Fios is for techies, Spectrum is for TV fans.

 Obviously, the fine print is a bit more complicated, but that’s the long and short of it.
 Fios is by far the winner if you rely on your broadband internet upload and download speeds for work, communication, and entertainment.
 If TV and checking Facebook occasionally are your main concerns, you’re better off saving on the monthly fee with a budget bundle from Spectrum.

 Whichever way you go, make sure you have the satisfaction guarantee in writing.
 All their plans should come with a 30-day money-back guarantee.
 If you aren’t happy, you can always switch or upgrade.